-This report discussed earlier the importance of setting clear objectives for the ACMA to enable it to achieve good regulatory outcomes.
+This report has discussed earlier the importance of setting clear objectives for the ACMA to enable it to achieve good regulatory outcomes.
 While such clarity of policy objectives will only be fully achieved through the reform of the legislation administered by the ACMA, it is nonetheless possible to devise a set of principles to address the way in which the ACMA goes about performing its regulatory functions.
-The Review therefore proposes to establish a series of such regulator principles in the ACMA's enabling legislation to express the unambiguous intention of government and Parliament that the regulation of communications industries will be guided by best practice principles and continuous improvement over time.
-Guiding regulatory principles of this nature are currently set out in the enabling legislation of Ofcom, requiring the regulator to have regard to principles under which regulatory action should be transparent, accountable, proportionate, consistent and targeted 83.
-Similarly, ASIC's enabling legislation contains provisions requiring it to strive to adiminister laws effectively and with a minimal of procedural requirements and to receive, store and provide to the public information quickly and efficiently84.
+The Review therefore proposes to establish a series of such regulator principles in the ACMA's enabling legislation to express the unambiguous intention of government and parliament that the regulation of communications industries will be guided by best practice principles and continuous improvement over time.

+Guiding regulatory principles of this nature are currently set out in the enabling legislation of Ofcom, requiring the regulator to have regard to principles under which regulatory action should be transparent, accountable, proportionate, consistent and targeted.
+Similarly, ASIC's enabling legislation contains provisions requiring it to strive to administer laws effectively and with a minimum of procedural requirements and to receive, store and provide to the public information quickly and efficiently.

-83 See section 3(3), Communications Act 2003 (UK).
+&lt;sup>92 See section 3(3), Communications Act 2003 (UK).

 Technical decisions made by the ACMA can have an important bearing on competition, investment and innovation outcomes in the communications sector.
 However, there is generally no explicit legislative guidance for the ACMA to consider these factors when making decisions.
-Accordingly the Review considers in order to increase the certainty of better regulatory outcomes and lessen the impact of unintended consequences it would be useful for the ACMA to strengthen the consideration of competition issues when the ACMA is weighing up regulatory issues.
-As the ACMA is not a competition regulator it is not appropriate to establish a specific objective that requires the ACMA to promote competition.
-However, the ACMA's decisions have economic impacts, in particular as a result of its responsibility for spectrum management, and its licencing and technical decisions.
-As these decisions could potentially impose barriers to entry and limit the growth of new services, the Review concluded that it would be appropriate to establish a regulator principle that required the ACMA to not hinder competition, unless this is unavoidable, in fulfilling its statutory responsibilities.
-The Review considers this approach would encourage greater market-based thinking within the ACMA's regulatory culture.
+Accordingly, the Review considers in order to increase the certainty of better regulatory outcomes and lessen the impact of unintended consequences, it would be useful for the ACMA to strengthen the consideration of competition issues when the ACMA is weighing up regulatory issues.

+In particular, the ACMA's decisions in respect of its responsibility for spectrum management, licencing and technical regulation could potentially impose barriers to entry and limit the growth of new services.
+The Review has therefore recommended a regulator principle requiring the ACMA to have regard to the importance of promoting competition, innovation and efficient investment.

 It is important to emphasise that the proposed regulator principles do not seek to prescribe policy objectives or outcomes.
-Rather, they are behavioural in character, and seek to provide guidance to the regulator on how it should approach its regulatory role.
+Rather, they are behavioural in character and seek to provide guidance to the regulator on how it should approach its regulatory role.